Chart Color Schemes

 Millers Point features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 55.7% of all households, including 12.4% couples with children, 38.2% couples without children, and 3.6% single parent families.
 Non-family households comprise the remaining 44.3%, with lone person households at 39.9% and group households making up 4.8%.
-The median household size is 1.9 people, which is smaller than the Greater Sydney average of 2.7.
+The median household size is 1.9 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households